 A cloud provider serves as an identity consumer or provider through federated trust relationships, using open standards and protocols to set up relationships with partners to enable:

 - Consumption of business services hosted on the cloud-native platform in a service provider mode

 - Orchestrated authentication for customer accounts held directly in a cloud repository or on premises to consume identity services from external parties and service providers

-Native support of the OIDC framework allows organizations to establish authentication and access tokens required to support modern consumer-facing services.
-The OIDC protocol wraps the open authorization version 2 (Oauth2.0) protocol used to capture additional user consent or authorization that a business-to-consumer (B2C) service may request.
+Native support of the OIDC framework allows organisations to establish authentication and access tokens required to support modern consumer-facing services.
+The OIDC protocol wraps the open authorisation version 2 (Oauth2.0) protocol used to capture additional user consent or authorisation that a business-to-consumer (B2C) service may request.
 All major cloud platforms with full B2C support will adhere to the OIDC standard for application hosting (Figure 3).

 Figure 3.
 Cloud-native identity management (external use case)

 Multifactor authentication (MFA), which applies multiple independent channels to verify positive authentication, is commonly used to improve authentication assurance for both internal and external services.

 Cloud-native providers use a deployment portal to manage IaaS infrastructures that includes both SSO and MFA services to enable access to the portal.